Cryptophlebia ombrodelta: Description

 The wingspan is 15–22 mm.
 Forewings brownish to reddish brown.
 A dark-brown pre-tornal spot is distinctive in females, but faded in males.
 Males possess sex scales on the hindwing, hind tibia, and abdomen.
 Females with a costal fold on forewings, which is absent in males.

 Eggs are white, round and flat, and laid in small groups of 15 on the fruit.
 Late instars are 13–20 mm long.
 The abdomen of the caterpillar is yellowish white.
 In the final instar, its color turns to red.
 Pinacula large and darker than body.
 Head and prothoracic shield blackish to dark brown in early instars which turns pale to yellowish brown in final instars.
 Anal comb rudimentary with 4-6 small teeth.
 Pupa yellow brown.

 Pest attack

 It is considered a pest of legumes.
-The larvae feed in the pods, attacking seeds in the jenkol-pods (Pithecellobium) and only become visible after the seeds are cut.
-The larva nearly empties the seed, which then only contains tunnels filled with frass.

-The larvae is a minor polyphagous pest and feeds on a wide range of plants.
+The larvae are a minor polyphagous pest and feeds on a wide range of plants.